ethz-asl/map_api/README.md

 UNIQUE_ID_DEFINE_ID_HASH(IdType2);
 ```

-While you can techincally just use the `multiagent-mapping-common` base Id
+While you can techincally just use the `map-api-common` base Id
-class, `common::Id`, we strongly recommend using
+class, `map_api_common::Id`, we strongly recommend using
 strongly typed ids as provided by the above macros, as this will make it harder
 to make silly errors like passing the wrong id type to functions.

 At this point, you can continue to have a Map API-free version of your basic app,
-by instantiating the `common::MappedContainerBase`s with
+by instantiating the `map_api_common::MappedContainerBase`s with
-`common::HashMapContainer`s, which are defined in the same header.
+`map_api_common::HashMapContainer`s, which are defined in the same header.
 The latter
 are essentially equivalent to `std::unordered_map`.
 This allows you to easily
 switch between using and not using Map API, the latter of course being faster in a
 single-agent setting.